fsmithred/example-live-sdk/README.md

 It is possible to build without using a blend.
 This is described in the Quick start section of the original readme attached below.
 This will create a small cli-only live iso.
 To customize a build, create a blend.

 Blends each get their own directory in live-sdk/blends.
-Inside each individual blend file are all the instructions and components that are unique to that blend.
+Inside each individual blend directory are all the instructions and components that are unique to that blend.
 This includes a config file, a blend file, overlay files, and custom packages.
 Take a look at the example blends in this repository.